psu13/mutable-hakyll/posts/konica-hexar.md

 ---

-The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) was a fixed lens rangefinder style 35mm film camera that was manufactured for sale between around 1993 and probably 1999 to 2000.
-It had a Leica-ish shell but with more automated internals, and the lens was fixed in place.
+The [Konica Hexar](https://en.wikipedia.org/wiki/Konica_Hexar) was a fixed lens rangefinder style 35mm film camera that was sold new between around 1993 and probably 1999 to 2000.
+It had a Leica-ish shell but with more automated internals, and the lens was glued in place.
 That lens though, a 35mm F2, was exactly what you would use on a Leica M most of the time.
 And like the Leica the Hexar had a giant beautiful bright optical viewfinder on the left side of the camera.
 Unlike the Leica it had autofocus, auto-exposure, auto-wind, and you didn't have to take the fucking bottom of the camera off to load it with film.

-I bought a Hexar at the peak of my pretentious "Tri-X 35mm black and white film shot at ISO 320 for better shadow detail pseudo-artistic" phase.
+I bought a Hexar at the peak of my pretentious "Tri-X 35mm black and white film shot at ISO 320 for better shadow detail" pseudo-artistic phase.
 It's always been one of my favorite cameras.

 One reason I bought the camera was a very expansive review that was written by one Richard